-There are fundamentally three types of brick that have been used, or are used, in the UK over many years.
-Of these clay and concrete bricks are the most prevalent, although a certain number of calcium silicate or sand/lime bricks have been used in the past.
-The latter are now no longer produced in this country, but Edenhall's range of Sandfaced bricks can offer a reasonable match if extensions or replacements are required.

-Although clay and concrete bricks are produced to different manufacturing Standards their performance in use and application are covered by similar Standards such as PD 6697: 2010.
-This and other Standards detail the appropriate brick specification for various locations.
-A comparison of the concrete and clay Standards is shown overleaf.
+There are fundamentally three types of facing brick that have been used, or are used, in the UK over many years.
+Of these brick types, clay and concrete bricks are the most prevalent, although a certain number of calcium silicate or sand/lime bricks have been used in the past.
+The latter are now no longer produced in this country, but Marshalls range of Sandfaced bricks can offer a reasonable match if extensions or replacements are required.
+Although clay and concrete bricks are produced to different manufacturing standards their performance in use and application are covered by similar standards such as PD 6697: 2019.
+This and other standards detail the appropriate brick specification for various locations.
+A comparison of the concrete and clay standards is shown on the table below.